Home / Procedures / ABO Incompatible Liver Transplant in Gurgaon

 Cost of ABO Incompatible Liver Transplant in Gurgaon

-The average cost of ABO-incompatible liver transplant in Gurgaon is 15 Lakhs to 25 Lakhs.
+The average cost of an ABO-incompatible liver transplant in Gurgaon is 15 Lakhs to 25 Lakhs.
 It can vary depending on several factors.
 These include:

 • Hospital infrastructure